Technology-Notes/nvidia-docker-wiki/NVIDIA-Container-Runtime-on-Jetson.md

 Known limitation: The base l4t image doesn’t allow you to statically compile with all CUDA libraries.
 Only libcudadevrt.a and libcudart_static.a are included.

 ## Enabling Jetson Containers on an x86 workstation (using qemu)
-One of the very cool features that are now enabled is the ability to build ARM CUDA binaries on your x86 machine without needing a cross compiler.
+One of the very cool features that are now enabled is the ability to build Arm CUDA binaries on your x86 machine without needing a cross compiler.
-You can very easily run aarch64 containers on your x86 workstation by using qemu’s virtualization features, this section will go over the steps to enable that.
+You can very easily run AArch64 containers on your x86 workstation by using qemu’s virtualization features.
+This section will go over the steps to enable that.
 The next section will go over the workflow that allows you to build on x86 and then run on Jetson.
-Installing the following packages should allow you to enable support for aarch64 containers on x86:
+Installing the following packages should allow you to enable support for AArch64 containers on x86:
 ```shell
 $ sudo apt-get install qemu binfmt-support qemu-user-static